dylmye/lets-plan/README.md

 ## Build

 If you want to use Firebase Hosting, this project will deploy to your hosting URL on every push to main branch.
+Follow the [instructions here](https://create-react-app.dev/docs/deployment/#firebase) for setup.

 To manually build, run `yarn build`.